gnyrfta/gameboy/README.md

   - [X] Put type conversion into a separate file.
 2

   Weird bug - every third button press seems to fire a shot.
+  Weird bug 2 - the game quits quickly when asteroid velocities are randomized in both directions (-4 -> 4).

 - Implement Filips 'Asteroids' game as the fourth item on the menu.
 :milky_way: